 In each advanced nuclear plant’s operating phase, it is estimated that several hundred jobs would

-persist, with high median salaries for energy industry workers.12,13 In addition to providing higher average salaries than at other electric generating facilities, nuclear plant workers are typically drawn from the existing labor pool in surrounding communities.
+persist, with high median salaries for energy industry workers.12,13 In addition to providing higher average salaries than other electric generating facilities, nuclear plant workers are typically drawn from the existing labor pool in surrounding communities.
 Nuclear plants also typically support job creation in the surrounding communities.
 The Nuclear Energy Institute (NEI) has estimated that “for every 100 nuclear power plant jobs, 66 more jobs are created in the local community for people from a wide range of fields and backgrounds.”14

-If sited as replacement for fossil-fired plants that will be closing, it has been suggested that new advanced nuclear plants could leverage pre-existing transmission connections and replace lost jobs.15 In one case study, the possible replacement of a 650 MW coal plant with a 925 MW nuclear plant was estimated to create a net increase of 650 full time jobs.16
+If sited as replacement for fossil-fired plants that have been or will be retiring, it has been suggested that new advanced nuclear plants could leverage pre-existing transmission connections and replace lost jobs.15 In one case study, the possible replacement of a 650 MW coal plant with a 925 MW nuclear plant was estimated to create a net increase of 650 full time jobs.16

 Advanced nuclear technologies may also create opportunities for indirect economic benefits through supply chains, some of which may locate and grow in New York.
 New York is already home